muzixing/resume/README.md

 The Second Year of Postgraduate Student

+## Publish

+* Book: “SDN Refactor Network: Architecture and Implementation”, Cheng Li, Zewei Yang (On typesetting)
+* Paper: “OXP: An Efficient Protocol for Scaling SDN-based Ad Hoc Network”  (Accepted by IJRA, SCI)
+* Patent: “A control system, method and apparatus for SDN ”  ( CN105245593A)

 ## Internship

+*	**Chief Technology and Architecture Office of CISCO——OSDNA (2016.8 - Present)**
+	*	Scan physical and virtual network elements in OpenStack environment including host, OVS and VM.
+	*	Store network topology data into MongoDB for visualizing and Troubleshooting.

 *   **China Academy of Telecommunication Research of MIIT(CATR)——OTN extension of OpenFlow1.0，Load Balancing Application.
 (2013.7 - 2014.1)**
-    *   Complete encapsulation of OpenFlow1.0 data structure, and add OTN extended byte
+	*	Complete encapsulation of OpenFlow1.0 data structure, and add OTN extended bytes
-    *   Develop an original Controller "Miracle" which supports IP and OTN
+	*	Develop an original Controller Miracle which supports IP and OTN
-    *   Test OTN extension via Miracle, Mininet, and Sprient Testcenter
+	*	Achieve load balance between IP network and OTN on testbed built by Miracle, Mininet, and Sprient Testcenter
-    *   Achieve Load balancing between IP and OTN demo

 *   **China Future Network Valley•Future Networks Innovation Institute —— Research of SDN Controller（2014.3 - 2014-9）**
     *   Complete the 16th chapter "Development of Micro-Controller:Miracle" of [《SDN Core Principles and Application Pratice》](http://www.ptpress.com.cn/Book.aspx?id=39373)